 Mr. Ball has served as President and Chief Executive Officer of the company and Koppers Inc., our wholly-owned subsidiary, since January 2015.
-From August 2014 through December 2014, Mr. Ball served as Chief Operating Officer of the company and Koppers Inc. and from May 2014 until August 2014, Mr. Ball served as both Chief Operating Officer and Chief Financial Officer of the company and Koppers Inc. Mr. Ball served as Vice President and Chief Financial Officer of the company and Koppers Inc. from September 2010 to May 2014.
+From August 2014 through December 2014, Mr. Ball served as Chief Operating Officer of the company and Koppers Inc. and from May 2014 until August 2014, Mr. Ball served as both Chief Operating Officer and Chief Financial Officer of the company and Koppers Inc. from September 2010 to May 2014.
 Prior to joining Koppers, Mr. Ball was Senior Vice President and Chief Financial Officer of Calgon Carbon Inc., a provider of services, products and solutions for purifying water and air, since 2002.
 Mr. Ball has been a director of Koppers Inc. since May 2013.
-Mr. Ball has served as a director of Allegheny Technologies Incorporated, a public company and global manufacturer of technically advanced specialty materials and complex components, since February 2019.
+Mr. Ball has served as a director of ATI Inc., a public company and global manufacturer of technically advanced specialty materials and complex components, since February 2019, and as a director of Highmark Inc., a health insurance organization and independent licensee of the Blue Cross Blue Shield Association, since January 2023.